-* This competition is now closed but you are more than welcome to write to the prompt though, and read through the published writing and blog posts. *
+* This competition is now closed but you are more than welcome to read through the published writing and blog posts. *

 Who said these words?

 - Integrity is the lifeblood of democracy.
 Deceit is a poison in its veins.

 - I raise up my voice—not so that I can shout, but so that those without a voice can be heard.

 - A democratic and free society… is an ideal for which I am prepared to die.